FC København

 1973-74.
 A final title arrived in 1979-80 as Hans Aabech ended as top scorer,

-before Michael Laudrup had a two year spell at the club.
+before Michael Laudrup had two years at the club.

 Boldklubben 1903